openelb/openelb/doc/compared_with_metallb.md

 # Compared with MetalLB

 ## Pros
-- Support most BGP features.
-They are implemented by gobgp
+- Support most BGP features and multiple network architectures.
-- Configured through CRD.
-Bgp global  and Bgp neighbor could add/update/delete dynamically.
+- A Kubernetes-friendly tool based on CRD-Controller that can be controlled entirely by kubectl.
+- The configuration file can be updated dynamically without any restart.
+BGP configurations are automatically updated based on the network environment.
+Various BGP features can be dynamically adopted.
-- Passive mode is provided.
-Porter Manager could connect router voluntarily.
+- Provide Passive mode and support DNAT.
-- Use DNAT to handle non-bgp port, could coexist with calico etc.
+- Conflicts with Calico can be handled in a more friendly way.

 ## Cons
- - Support Linux only
+ - Support Linux only.

 ## Similarity
-- Need more test
+- More tests are needed for both tools.